Choose your settings

 • Income earned on money in the plan

-2. Withdrawals funds
+2. Withdrawing funds

 Once the beneficiary enrolls as a student in an eligible post-secondary program (vocational school, college, CEGEP or university), it's up to you, as the RESP subscriber, to decide what kind of withdrawal to make.
 There are two types of withdrawals: